jengalas/pz-adventures-jekyll/_drafts/2021-09-15-acadia-adventures-2021-day-8.md

 Emerging from the Jesup boardwalk, we had a choice of trails.
 It took a minute of checking out the map, but we eventually decided to take the Hemlock Road out to the Park Loop Road, cross over and continue on the Great Meadow loop (the eastern section) all the way around to Spring Street, which we followed back into town.
 This section was complete peace and solitude as we din't see a single other person the whole way.
 Interestingly, I learned later from Pathmakers that the Hemlock Road was Dorr's original entrance road to the park, and at the time he called it the Spring Road.
 I wondered if it might have been at one time a continuation of Spring Street, with which it is roughly in line to the north.
 It culd also be a concidence, since I'm sure there are a number of springs in the area - or the name may have had a completely different derivation.

-Whilw we were on the eastern portion of the Great Meadow loop, R found a golf ball and kept trying to throw it at Dad's feet so he would think it came from the course (or from the heavens, or whatever) but he didn't notice it.
+While we were on the eastern portion of the Great Meadow loop, R found a golf ball and kept trying to throw it at Dad's feet so he would think it came from the course (or from the heavens, or whatever) but he didn't notice it.
 Eventually we had to just bounce it over to him.

+{% include tracklog.html %}

 It was still windy but felt much warmer at this point.
 Dad and I walked down to Mount Dessert Bakery for a few afternoon treats to tide us over.
 We bought lemon square, coffeecake slice, and a slice of pumpkin bread with chocolate chips, which we ate on the porch.
 All excellent!